wp-plugins/very-simple-favicon-manager/readme.txt

 == Changelog ==
+Version 1.6
+- In next update I will remove the Windows app icon again, because Windows uses too many different sizes.
+- And because many Android devices use the same icon as IOS devices, I will combine the two in next update.
+- Next update first week of september so untill then you can clear the Android and Wndows input fields.

 Version 1.5
 - now you can set app icon for windows too
 - added new default icons